 Even when quoting, do not use a full stop until AFTER your in-text citation in brackets because the in-text citation is part of your sentence.
 For example:

-Option 1: Put the title of a print publication in Italics (do not use Bold or Underline).
+Put the title of a print publication in Italics (do not use bold or underline).
 The titles of all the main documents must be italicised, such as titles of books, titles of journals, titles of websites, etc. so that readers can see at a glance which physical sources you have cited.
-Example:

-N.B.
 Do not use italics for the title of journal articles or book chapters.
 Instead, use single quotation marks.
 The title of any sub-document or sub-section of a main document, such as the article or chapter that sits within a publication, must sit within single quotation marks.
-For example:

 If page numbers are provided in the original source, include a page number or page range in your in-text citation whenever you make reference to information that can be retrieved on a specific page (or a limited number of pages).
 This enables readers to locate the exact passage you have cited for their own use, or to check that you have quoted, re-phrased or summarised the source accurately.
 For example: